lexibank/tlopo/out/vol2/chapter4.md

 Figure 3: Reef forms

 Coral reefs generally have a number of features in common, as shown in Figure 3.
 These include a windward slope, with often a steep drop to the ocean floor on the seaward side, a crest and a reef flat which is exposed at low tide and contains holes and channels.
 Reef flats in general are easily accessible and support a wide variety of fish and shellfish.
 A natural division is between the windward and leeward sides of the reef, with the windward more heavily scoured by tides and wave action, and the leeward supporting a much more varied and fragile coral community.
 Atolls and barrier reefs enclose a body of sheltered water, the lagoon, within which occur patch reefs, coral heads and sand patches.

-Two POc reconstructions are glossed simply as ‘reef’,&ast;sakaRu and &ast;oda.
-Oceanic reflexes of &ast;sakaRu are extremely widespread.
-Outside Oceanic, we have located two terms from Austronesian languages in the Cenderawasih Bay area, Yeretuar sʔaru ‘coral stone’ and Iresim haru ‘coral reef’, both from the Anceaux collection of wordlists of Irian Jaya languages ([Smits & Voorhoeve 1992](../references.md#source-SmitsandVoorhoeve1992):228), which suggest a PEMP reconstruction.
-Blust (ACD) has recorded Chamorro sahagu ‘deep water’ as cognate and thus proposes promotion of the POc reconstruction to PMP, albeit with questionable gloss.
-In [Tryon](../references.md#source-Tryon1995) ([1995](../references.md#source-Tryon1995)), which lists terms for ‘reef’ in around 50 non-Oceanic languages, the most common terms are cognates of the compound &ast;patu karaŋ, literally ‘coral rock’.
+Two POc reconstructions are glossed simply as ‘reef’, _&ast;sakaRu_ and _&ast;oda_.
+Oceanic reflexes of _&ast;sakaRu_ are extremely widespread.
+Outside Oceanic, we have located two terms from Austronesian languages in the Cenderawasih Bay area, Yeretuar _sʔaru_ ‘coral stone’ and Iresim _haru_ ‘coral reef’, both from the Anceaux collection of wordlists of Irian Jaya languages ([Smits & Voorhoeve 1992](../references.md#source-SmitsandVoorhoeve1992):228), which suggest a PEMP reconstruction.
+Blust (ACD) has recorded Chamorro _sahagu_ ‘deep water’ as cognate and thus proposes promotion of the POc reconstruction to PMP, albeit with questionable gloss.
+In [Tryon](../references.md#source-Tryon1995) ([1995](../references.md#source-Tryon1995)), which lists terms for ‘reef’ in around 50 non-Oceanic languages, the most common terms are cognates of the compound _&ast;patu karaŋ_, literally ‘coral rock’.
 It may be that reefs were not as central to life in many parts of Indonesia as they are in Oceanic settlements.

 <a id="p-110"></a>